Državni posao: Frau Šilovička

 An extremely old yet still vivacious woman, Frau Šilovička is best friends with Čvarkov's grandmother.
 Exuding old Viennese splendor from the Habsburg-Lorraine times, she is greatly revered by Čvarkov.
 She's been married at least six times, outliving each of her husbands, one of whom was Marijan Varešanin, the early 20th-century governor of the Bosnia-Herzegovina condominium within Austria-Hungary.

 Čika Žika

 Živan Radosavljević ("d" is silent) is a neighbour of the Čvarkov family. Čvarkov describes him as being an alcoholic and mentally unstable.

 Marjanović

-The company's former longtime politically-appointed CEO, Marjanović got pushed out in October 1988 during the Anti-Bureaucratic Revolution.
+The company's former longtime politically appointed CEO, Marjanović got pushed out in October 1988 during the Anti-Bureaucratic Revolution.
 Unlike Marjanović who got removed from the company altogether, Čvarkov — the company's CFO under Marjanović's tenure — comparably made off better, only getting demoted as a result of the political coup.
 By all accounts, the two ran the company as private property, with nepotism and misuse of public funds the norm.
-Despite the fact that their friendship deteriorated in the years since due to Čvarkov not being discreet about Marjanović's womanizing in front of Marjanović's wife, Čvarkov remembers his former boss and close friend fondly, often bringing up anecdotes from their business trips to places such as Chad.
+Despite the fact that their friendship deteriorated in the years since, apparently due to Čvarkov not being discreet about Marjanović's womanizing in front of Marjanović's wife, Čvarkov remembers his former boss and close friend fondly, often bringing up anecdotes from their business trips to places such as Chad.